iArcanic/im-cw1/report/gaming-db-report.md

 CREATE SCHEMA GameSchema;
 ```

-The `GameSchema`, similar to the `PlayerSchema`, only has one table and this is beneficial in assigning only the relevant permissions required.
-Any game-related tables are under this schema, making it only more scalable in the future, if the company decides to incorporate more game-specific features.
-This means that other schemas are not affected and disturbed – the roles, permissions, and relationships remain the same regardless.
+The `GameSchema`, only has one table and this is beneficial in assigning only the relevant permissions required.
+Any game-related tables are under this schema, making it only more scalable in the future.

 #### 3.2.3.1 Games